Backward and forward filtering under the weak H\"ormander condition: Fundamental solution of Langevin-type SPDEs

 defines the integral curve of $\Qg_{t,s}$ starting from $(t,z)$, and equation

 defines the integral curve of $\Qgb_{t,s}$ ending at $(s,\z)$.
-The main result of this section is the following theorem whose proof is postponed to Section \ref{proofK}. \begin{theorem} Under Assumptions \ref{ass1}-i), \ref{ass2} and \ref{ass3}, the forward SPDE \eqref{spde_forw} has a fundamental solution $\mathbf{\pG}$ and there exists a positive random variable $\lambda$ such that
+The main result of this section is the following theorem whose proof is postponed to Section \ref{proofK}; for reader's convenience, in Section \ref{secnot} we collect the main notations used hereafter. \begin{theorem} Under Assumptions \ref{ass1}-i), \ref{ass2} and \ref{ass3}, the forward SPDE \eqref{spde_forw} has a fundamental solution $\mathbf{\pG}$ and there exist two positive random variables $\lambda$, $\mu$ such that

 for every $0\leq t<s\leq T$, $z,\z=(\x,\n)\in \R^{d+1}$ and $i,j=1,\cdots d$, with probability one.

 Similarly, under Assumptions \ref{ass1}-ii), \ref{ass2} and \ref{ass3}, the backward SPDE \eqref{spde_back} has a fundamental solution $\cev{\pG}$ satisfying estimates